 The cheaping of ducklings floated across the grass as the spring sun set across the diamond-studded lake below.
 The white wine was perfectly chilled and there was a delicious smell of barbequed meat coming from somewhere not far away.
 These moments don’t come very often and when they do, we owe it to savour every moment, which is exactly what I was doing that evening.

 I was relaxing on the balcony of perfect little Blakeholme Bay View Lodge at The Hill of Oaks Caravan and Lodge Park, beautifully situated on the shore of Windermere in heart of the Lake District.
 As I drove down the hill, past the whitewashed farmhouse with daffodils decorating its steps, I knew I was going somewhere special.
-Then I was round the corner and laid out in front was the ‘luxury lodge’ set a little way above the luminescent lake.
+Then I was round the corner and laid out in front was the lodge set a little way above the luminescent lake.

-Having got my key from the friendly lady in the nearby shop (very well-stocked I was pleased to note) I opened the door to and stepped into a perfectly formed little world of luxury.
-With its open plan, very modern kitchen,, cosy sofa, big TV and contemporary décor, the living area was warm and very welcoming, as was the bottle of wine and box of local biscuits on the dining table.
-The bedroom had great views out to the lake, woodland and distant Cumbria fells.
+Having got my key from the friendly lady in the nearby shop (very well-stocked I was pleased to note) I opened the door and stepped into a perfectly formed little world of luxury.
+With its open plan, very modern kitchen, cosy sofa, big TV and contemporary decor, the living area was warm and very welcoming, as was the bottle of wine and box of local biscuits on the dining table.
+The bedroom has great views out to the lake, woodland and distant Cumbria fells.
 Having unpacked the box of comestibles (what a great word!)
 I had brought from home, I put my upmarket ‘ready meal’ in the oven and opened the wine.
 Then I went out on the balcony to make the most of that gorgeous view.

 There is plenty to do around here – across Windermere is Lakeside from where visitors can catch one of the iconic ferries up to Bowness and Ambleside.
 There’s the quirky steam train to Haverthwaite and the fascinating Aquarium of the Lakes.
 Just down the road towards Newby Bridge is the National Trust Fell Foot park and one of my favourite pubs in the Lake District is a short drive away.
 The Mason’s Arms (or Strawberry Bank as it’s also known) has its own micro-brewery, a huge selection of bottled beers and tasty bar food. for a great view over the lake, a brisk march up Gummers Howe embraces one of England’s prettiest scenes.